datacarpentry/archive-datacarpentry/lessons/tidy-data/02-tidy.md

 We will now import the untidy data that was presented in the three film-specific word count tables from [the intro](01-intro.md).

 I assume that data can be found as three plain text, delimited files, one for each `Film`.
-How to liberate data from spreadsheets or tables in word processing documents has been covered in *these other lessons ...
-LINK?*.
+How to liberate data from spreadsheets or tables in word processing documents has been covered in *[TODO] this other lesson ...
+LINK*.
 We bring the data into data frames, one per `Film`, and do a little inspection. *Note: Data Carpentry stores data in the top level `data` directory; the object `data_dir` holds the path to that directory.
 You may have these files in your current working directory, which affects the commands below.*

 ```r